rtortori/rmlab-aci-operator/README.md

 #### TODO
 - add build instructions
-- add cleanup finalizer to watches.yaml to selectively remove namespaces and EPG if can_delete is 'true'
+- add cleanup finalizer to watches.yaml to selectively remove namespaces and EPG if acicleanup is 'true'
-- decouple ACI objects into a dedicated CRD (i.e. aciepg, acicontract, etc.)
+- decouple ACI objects into a dedicated CRDs (i.e. aciepg, acicontract, etc.)